eascodes/100-days-code/log.md

 **Thoughts** These challenges are taking me quite a while to solve but I am enjoying them.
 Now that I am getting toward the end, the exercises are much more advanced and require more research.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 88: January 26, 2021

+**Today's Progress**: Today I worked on the intermediate algorithm scripting module for the JavaScript FreeCodeCamp course.

+**Thoughts** These challenges are taking me quite a while to solve but I am enjoying them.
+Now that I am getting toward the end, the exercises are much more advanced and require more research.

+**Link(s) to work** https://www.freecodecamp.org/eascodes